 Wills prepared professionally can address a multitude of issues from providing for surviving spouses and partners, to protecting assets for children and grandchildren, providing for vulnerable beneficiaries and mitigating exposure to tax and potential claims by predatory third parties.

 Typically, the level of sophistication needed in a Will may not always be determined by the extent of a person’s wealth but instead by the complexity of their personal circumstances and relationships.
-Family dynamics, as we all know, can be complex and so the preparation of a Will can be a delicate process.
+Family dynamics, as we all know, can be complex and so making a Will can be a delicate process.

 Certain assets may, of course, require special treatment and consideration, such as business and agricultural assets.
 Where the mitigation of tax is important, such as Inheritance Tax, basic Will arrangements may not suffice and where specific bequests are desired, such as leaving assets to designated beneficiaries upon attaining a certain age, Trusts may provide a better solution.